How the QAnon Crazies Went From Pizza to Butterflies

 Jared Holt, a resident fellow at Atlantic Council who follows digital extremism, said his first reaction to the butterfly center’s closing was “sad to see this happen again.
 Conspiracy theories about this place have been floating around since 2017.”

-Proximity to the wall’s construction path thrust the center into the fray, combined with rhetorical excesses on the Right where opponents “are not just disagreeing but acting nefariously and are part of a larger conspiracy,” said Holt.
-Toss in vile accusations of sex trafficking, which is universally reviled, “and the people who believe these conspiracy theories then place themselves in a heroic bulwark position, so in their minds they are combatting these evils head on.”
+Proximity to the wall’s construction path thrust the center into the fray, combined with rhetorical excesses on the right where opponents “are not just disagreeing but acting nefariously and are part of a larger conspiracy,” said Holt.
+Toss in vile accusations of sex-trafficking, which is universally reviled, “and the people who believe these conspiracy theories then place themselves in a heroic bulwark position, so in their minds they are combating these evils head on.”

 Monitoring this culture of true believers motivated by baseless conspiracy theories, Holt says that “any lasting solution will have to include very clear line drawings from influential Republican figures who state that this kind of behavior is unacceptable and that it is false.
 No amount of news media or statements from Democrats will make a difference.
 Until people who are politically aligned are able to speak to them and they listen, it’s going to be an uphill battle.”